Archibald Baxter: Archibald Baxter Memorial Trust

 In 2013 a group in Dunedin, chaired by Kevin P. Clements of the University of Otago National Centre for Peace and Conflict Studies, set up the Archibald Baxter Memorial Trust to honour Baxter and other conscientious objectors of the First World War.
 Ian Fraser is the trust's patron, and trustees include Baxter's granddaughter Katherine Baxter.

 The Trust proposed an annual lecture in Baxter's name, an annual essay competition commencing in August 2014, and a memorial in Dunedin in Baxter's honour.
 The first lecture was given on 22 September 2014 by Australian historian and author Professor Henry Reynolds of the University of Tasmania.
 His lecture was titled Discovering Archibald Baxter and the thoughts on war which followed.
 The topic for the Trust's first essay competition was They also served who would not fight and was to be set against a backdrop of New Zealand History.
 There were two age group categories: Junior (New Zealand school years 9–11) and Senior (New Zealand school years 12–13).
 The senior section was won by Modi Deng of Columba College and the Junior section by Rhys Davie of Tokomairiro High School.

-More than $100,000 were raised through grants and donations for what will be the first memorial to honour pacifism in New Zealand.
+More than $100,000 were raised through grants and donations for what is the first memorial to honour pacifism in New Zealand.
 The Trust hoped to unveil the memorial on the centenary of the Battle of Passchendaele in 2017, however resource consent was not granted until July 2018.
-Construction of the memorial, which is estimated to cost $300,000, commenced in April 2021 at a site on the corner of George and Albany Streets, Dunedin and was officially opened on 29 October 2021.
+Construction of the memorial, which was estimated to cost $300,000, commenced in April 2021 at a site on the corner of George and Albany Streets, Dunedin and was officially opened on 29 October 2021.